2018 PPI Score

 Charter Schools Score: 75%

-- Wisconsin has no caps for the majority of authorizers but there are some caps for university authorizers, and Milwaukee Public Schools has a self-imposed cap
+- Wisconsin has no caps for the majority of authorizers but some exist for universities.
+Milwaukee Public Schools has a self-imposed

 - Virtual charter schools are permitted, but only if authorized by local districts